Need for FinOps in Startups

 Cloud cost optimization does not have to be difficult, but it does need a disciplined strategy that promotes excellent rightsizing practices and uses analytics to consistently drive insights and action to reduce your cloud charge.

 Cloud service optimization will differ from one startup to the next.
 To make the greatest use of the services, identify the goals and gain a thorough understanding of the business.
-The ultimate goal should be to use cloud services to optimize earnings in the long run.
+The ultimate goal should be to use cloud services for startups to optimize earnings in the long run.

 FinOps comes to the rescue in this situation.
 It transforms your company’s cloud culture by empowering individual teams to take full responsibility for their cloud usage and costs.